Historic Houses and Museums

 A wonderful old house, used regularly in the filming of period dramas and films.
 It has been on the same site since the Domesday Book.
 One of the very few houses with intact Tudor and Elizabethan interior decor, it really is a step back in time (one of the reasons so many of those films are produced here!).
 For garden lovers, the walled grounds have been designed by a Chelsea Gold Medalist designer, Arne Maynard.

-Etruria Industiral Museum
+Etruria Industrial Museum

 Gladstone Pottery Museum

-Award Winning preserved Victorian pottery factory complete with bottle ovens.
+Award-winning preserved Victorian pottery factory complete with bottle ovens.
 Explore a maze of passageways and workshops.
 Skilled pottery demonstrations daily.
 Opportunity to throw a pot, make china flowers and decorate pottery to take home.
 Also, Flushed with Pride – the story of the toilet, tile gallery and 1890s doctor’s surgery.

-The Wedgwood Story
+Wedgwood

 Quarry Bank Mill & Styal Estate